felixgomez/gitlab-skyline/README.md

 As far as I know Gitlab does not provide an endpoint to obtain contribution information by year but digging a bit I found that a call to `https://gitlab.com/users/username/calendar_activities?date=2021-02-01` returns an HTML response easy to scrape.

-I use classic [`BeautifulSoup`](https://www.crummy.com/software/BeautifulSoup/) for scraping and [`aiohttp`](https://docs.aiohttp.org/en/stable/) and [`asyncio`](https://docs.python.org/3/library/asyncio.html) to go asynchronous and speed up the scraping process.
+I made use of classic [`BeautifulSoup`](https://www.crummy.com/software/BeautifulSoup/) for scraping, [`aiohttp`](https://docs.aiohttp.org/en/stable/) and [`asyncio`](https://docs.python.org/3/library/asyncio.html) to go asynchronous and speed up the scraping process.

-There is an extra option to the `gitlab-skyline` command to control concurrent requests to Github to avoid the "Too many request" message from their server.
+There is an extra option to the `gitlab-skyline` command to control concurrent requests to Github to avoid the *"Too many request"* message from their server.

-[SolidPython](https://github.com/SolidCode/SolidPython) giis a beautiful pcode to piece of code to work with OpenSCAD from Python.
+[`SolidPython`](https://github.com/SolidCode/SolidPython) is a beautiful piece of code allowing to generate OpenSCAD code from Python.

-[`Numpy`](https://numpy.org/) wasn't really necessary, but it makes calculating and ordering matrices much easier.
+[`Numpy`](https://numpy.org/) wasn't really necessary, but it makes matrix calculations (like ordering) much easier.

 [`Inkscape`](https://inkscape.org/) was used to vectorize the Gitlab logo for extrusion (pending to correct the Viewbox due to lack of time).